By Stacie Newberry, LCSW, Jennifer Riddell, LCSW, and Dawn Rosey, LCSW

 Meritas Health Licensed Clinical Social Workers

-Our social workers offer a range of mental health care options to help patients improve their qualify of life.
+Our social workers offer a range of mental health care options to help patients improve their quality of life.
 This free service, which is available to Meritas Health primary care patients, includes treatment related to:

 - Caregiver burnout